Agoric/ERTP/README.md

 * __E() and infix bang (!)__: Instead of `obj.foo()`, we can write
   `E(obj).foo()` or the syntactic sugar, `obj!foo()` and get a promise for the result.

-With our Swingset infrastructure, we can talk to objects in another vat as if they were local, which is really cool!
-In order to do so, we need something more than the "dot" syntax.
-So
+The syntax means "deliver the message foo() to the actual object asynchronously, in its own turn, wherever and whenever it is, even if it is local."
+Using E or !, you can talk asynchronously to local and remote objects in exactly the same way, which is really cool!

 * __Presences__: Presences are our name for the local object that stands in for the remote object.
-So when we say `obj!foo()`, `obj` is a presence because it represents a remote object that the message `foo` will be passed to.
+So when we say `obj!foo()` and intend to send a message to a remote object, `obj` is a presence because it represents a remote object that the message `foo` will be passed to.